AiDAPT-A/VisArchPy/docs/quick-start.rst

 Usage
 ------

 The quickest way to get started with VisArchPy is to use the command line interface (CLI).
-Once installed you can access the CLI by typing ``visarch`` in the terminal.
+Once installed, you can access the CLI by typing ``visarch`` in the terminal.

 .. code-block:: shell